StreetLamp05/SightReader/README.md

-# SightReader
+#SightReader

-Future project to help practice sight reading...
+app to help with sightreading using midi output from a keyboard and a laptop/ tablet?